Series-wide: Ash Ketchum and Pikachu | Team Rocket Trio | Team Rocket Organization

 Kodai's secretary, and the operator behind all of his machinery.
 She's really an undercover reporter working with Karl to bring Kodai down.

-- Reverse Mole: She's actually a reporter investigating Kodai.
+- The Mole: She's actually a reporter investigating Kodai.

 - Dark Is Not Evil: His Mightyena is Dark-type, and greets Karl by licking him.